 Use heat reflecting sun shades

 Even if you already have curtains or shades in your motorhome, invest in some thermal/reflective materials for your blinds to help keep the internal temperature down.
-Especially useful for large surface areas like windscreens
+This is especially useful for large surface areas like windscreens

 Choose coastal sites or ones that are high up

+Staying cool on tour can also be factored in when you’re thinking about how to choose a motorhome site for your next tour.
 While seaside views are the main attraction, a sea breeze can make a world of difference on a hot day.
 Keep your windows open to make sure the van is well-ventilated but remember to keep your sun cream topped up – the wind can make you forget how hot it is.
-For a great coastal campsite, take a look at some of our favourites

 Consider an air conditioner